-In some recent cases, most notably publicly announced VIF monetisation transactions in Spain and Portugal, activity has been accelerated by the banking crisis and the need to recognise capital at the parent company level.
+In some recent cases the disposal of the insurance arm of banks has been accelerated by the banking crisis and the need to recognise capital at the parent company level.
+This was particularly the case for banks who benefited from bailout.
 Recent transactions include: